tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ### 3.4 Required outputs for every Test execution (normative)

 Results from each Test MUST be produced in the form `Response.status`, `Response.result`, and `Response.comment`, with one Test producing one `Response`.
 Results MAY include `Response.qualifier` (see section [4 Extension Points](#4-extension-points-normative)).
 The values of `Response.status` and `Response.result` MUST be those specified.
 This standard is agnostic concerning data structures and serializations of a `Response`.
 The standard is agnostic concerning internationalization and languages of labels applied to human readable presentations of values within a `Response`.
-See  [4.1 Structure of Response (normative)](../../guide/bdqtest/index.md#41-structure-of-response-normative) in [BDQ Tests and Assertions](../../guide/bdqtest/index.md) for further normative guidance on `Responses` as RDF or as data structures.
+See  [4.1 Structure of Response (normative)](../../guide/bdqtest/index.md#41-structure-of-response-normative) in [BDQ Tests: Concepts and Use](../../guide/bdqtest/index.md) for further normative guidance on `Responses` as RDF or as data structures.
 See section [5.1 The Response Object](#51-the-response-object-normative) for further normative guidance on `Responses`.

 #### 3.4.1 Amendment Response.result ordering (normative)